Bassel-Sadek/MTC/HighwayNetworkCoding.md

 ## 2. Create a New Project in the Master Network

 The analyst first must check the master network for the project-specific links and variables.
 If the project is not defined then the analyst must add new links to the master network, usually by copying and pasting similar nearby links.
 After creating a new link, the analyst must set the project-specific attributes defined in Table 1.
-To do this, the analyst must run the script "<strong> [[#RTP2040_Base][RTP2040_Base.job]]</strong>" to create a new set of project-specific link variables in the master network that they then edit the attributes that are specific to the project.
+To do this, the analyst must run the script [RTP2040_Base.job](HighwayNetworkCoding#21-script-rtp2040_basejob) to create a new set of project-specific link variables in the master network that they then edit the attributes that are specific to the project.

 ### 2.1 Script RTP2040_Base.job